dlcastillop/final-countdown-js/README.md

 The useTimer hook provides timer functionality.

-It takes six arguments:
+It takes two arguments:

-- `days` (number): the initial value of the days.
-It has to be equal to or greater than 0.
-- `hours` (number): the initial value of the hours.
-The value must be between 0 (inclusive) and 24 (exclusive).
-- `minutes` (number): the initial value of the minutes.
-The value must be between 0 (inclusive) and 60 (exclusive).
-- `seconds` (number): the initial value of the seconds.
-The value must be between 0 (inclusive) and 60 (exclusive).
+- `startTime` (string): specifies the time when the timer will begin.
+It must be in the `dd:hh:mm:ss` format.
+- `options`(optional object): the options for the timer.
-- `startPaused` (optional boolean): a boolean flag that determines whether the timer should start in a paused state.
+  - `startPaused` (optional boolean): determines whether the timer should start in a paused state.
 Defaults to false.
+  - `onFinish` (optional function): a function that will be called when the timer reaches the final value.
-- `separator` (optional string): a string that specifies the separator to be used between days, hours, minutes, and seconds when the time is represented as a string.
+  - `separator` (optional string): specifies the separator to be used between days, hours, minutes, and seconds when the time is represented as a string.
 By default, colon (:) is used as a separator.
-- `onFinish` (optional function): a function that will be called when the timer reaches the final value.

 It returns an object with the following props: